violinist-dev/docs/content/always-direct.md

 If your project is set to update both direct and indirect dependencies (by having the option `check_only_direct_dependencies` set to 0), maybe what you are actually after is updating the direct dependencies plus one or two indirect ones.
 To achieve this you could of course explicitly list all the packages you want updated using `allow_list`.
 But you could also use the option `always_allow_direct_dependencies` to automatically allow all direct dependencies, and then explicitly allow one or two packages in addition to that.

-> Note!
-This option is incompatible with allow list and block list.
-Those lists are intended to limit the list of updates being attempted (that is, which commands are being run).
-With the option `always_update_all` you have no such control over which packages are updated.
-It's simply all of them.
 ## Example

 Let's say your project looks like this: